The Real Cost of a Missed Call

 The investment is straightforward:

-Compare this to hiring an additional front desk person at $3,500 - $4,500 per month (who still cannot work nights, weekends, or holidays), and the decision becomes clear.
-An AI receptionist is not just cheaper — it is more capable where it matters most: being available when patients call.
+Compare this to hiring an additional front-desk receptionist at £2,200 - £3,000 per month (who still cannot work nights, weekends, or bank holidays), and the decision becomes clear.
+An AI receptionist is not just cheaper — it is more capable where it matters most: being available when patients ring.

-The practices that will thrive are the ones that answer every call.
-The rest will keep losing patients to the practice down the street that does.
+The UK practices that will thrive are the ones that answer every call.
+The rest will keep losing patients to the practice down the road that does.